-Edison Research found that 21% of Americans have listened to a podcast in the past month.
-That is up from 17% in 2015.
+Edison Research found that 21 percent of Americans have listened to a podcast in the past month.
+That is up from 17 percent in 2015.
 Monthly podcast listenership has increased approximately 80% since 2013.
 So, if you have been hearing more and more about podcasts but dont get what they are about, think of it like this: podcasts are for radio what YouTube is for video.
 You can listen to countless shows on demand on topics ranging from news to pop culture and almost everything in between.
 Personal finance and entrepreneurship shows have made waves in the podcasting community.

 Here are 7 podcasts to help you fix up your finances.

 Joe Saul-Sehy hosts the Stacking Benjamins podcast with partner OG.
-While the show focuses on money and features guests from the personal finance space, the shows banter and comedic fun are the magic ingredient that ties it all together.
-Learn how to fix your bank account and have fun doing it with this hilarious, fast moving podcast.
+While the show focuses on money and features guests from the personal finance space, the shows banter and comedic fun are the magic ingredients that tie it all together.
+Learn how to fix your bank account and have fun doing it with this hilarious, fast-moving podcast.

 Pat Flynn is the voice behind the Smart Passive Income blog, finance podcast, and videos.
 Pat teaches listeners all about earning more through online entrepreneurship.
 His financial podcast traces its humble beginnings to the day Pat was unexpectedly laid off from his job as an architect.
 He turned that bad news into over $100,000 per month in online income.